Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 • Offers rapid and consistent updates with responsive support options.

-• Industry-specific focus makes it a strong choice for manufacturers and distributors.
+• Industry-specific focus makes it good for manufacturers and distributors.

 • Heavily specialized, it is less adaptable to industries outside manufacturing.